are you accepting custom orders or will you remake pairs?

 why is your beadwork so expensive?

-i am a small business, this is my sole source of income. i have to account for a large range of expenses that come along with running a small business. i can't afford to pay myself low. i am trying to build a sustainable business and unfortunately that means my pricing needs to stay at a certain scale to get by, and live comfortably like i feel i deserve to.
+i am a small business, this is my sole source of income and i am the primary income earner in my small family unit. i have to account for a large range of expenses that come along with running a small business, including living in an expensive part of the world where cost of living is high. i can't afford to pay myself low, and honestly i really don't want to. i am trying to build a sustainable business and unfortunately that means my pricing needs to stay at a certain scale to get by, and live comfortably like i feel i deserve to.

 i understand that it is frustrating when you can't afford something you want and deserve, i experience this all the time too! but to me the problem isn't the person creating the thing you want, the problem is capitalism. we aren't getting paid what we deserve, and i feel you! this is what i am trying to redirect my life to, to decolonize, to value myself and my skills. i hope you understand.